- Travel and Places»

 Mostar is most peaceful at night.
 I haven't been to Mostar at night but have heard from many tourists with street lights all lit up, it looks a perfect picture.

-In nineteen ninety three Bosnia was under siege people had suffered major situations.
-No food, water and electricity.
+In nineteen ninety three, Bosnia was under siege people had suffered major situations with no food, water and electricity.